IntegralEquations/Inti.jl/docs/src/tutorials/geo_and_meshes.md

 ## Curving a given mesh

-Inti.jl provides some tools to create curved meshes from a given mesh, which can be useful when the mesh is not conforming to the geometry and the geometry's boundary is available in parametric form.
+Inti.jl possesses some capability to create curved meshes from a given mesh, which can be useful when the mesh is not conforming to the geometry and the geometry's boundary is available in parametric form.
+Specifically the methods implement the work of C. Bernardi [bernardi1989optimal](@cite) which provides so-called 'exact' (sometimes called isogeometric) parametrizations of simplicial elements in arbitrary dimension.

 The following example first creates a flat triangulation of a disk using splines through Gmsh:

 ```@example geo-and-meshes
 Inti.clear_entities!() # hide
 gmsh.initialize()
-meshsize = 2π / 4/8
+meshsize = 2π / 32
 gmsh.option.setNumber("Mesh.MeshSizeMax", meshsize)
 gmsh.option.setNumber("Mesh.MeshSizeMin", meshsize)
 # Two kites